m62624/get_chunk/README.md

 Options:
   -r, --read-from <READ_FROM>  read from file
-  -s, --start-str <START_STR>  start string (Regular Expression is available) -e, --end-str <END_STR>      end string (optional, if not specified, the file is read to the end.
-Regular Expression is available) if no final match is found, reads the file to the end
+  -s, --start-str <START_STR>  start string (Regular Expression is available) -e, --end-str <END_STR>      end string (Optional, if not specified || no final match is found, the file is read to the end.
+Regular Expression is available)
-  -w, --write-to <WRITE_TO>    write to file (optional, if not specified, output to stdout) -h, --help                   Print help
-  -V, --version                Print version
+  -w, --write-to <WRITE_TO>    write to file (Optional, if not specified, output to stdout) -h, --help                   Print help (see more with '--help') -V, --version                Print version
 ```